masrad/ALFRED/README.md

 ## Tools
 If you would like to use any of the tools I have included, you will need to follow a few instructions
+### Zapier
+1. Create a Zapier Dev account
+* Go to https://zapier.com/l/natural-language-actions and request API access (it's pretty instant)
+* Begin making Actions in Zapier, choose "Let AI Guess" for most fields, and the AI will determine what should go in that field
+* Copy your key into the .env file at ZAPIER_NLA_API_KEY
+* You're done.
+You can use complex chains such as "Summarize the last email I got about the TPS reports and add it to my todo list so that I will remember to review them tomorrow.
+Also ask Greg in Teams what he thinks about the TPS reports and add a funny gif to the message too."
 ### Google Search
 1. Get Google API key
 * Go to https://console.cloud.google.com/apis/dashboard while signed in